tpbnick/docs/docs/py-lists.md

 ```
 The first motorcycle I owned was a Honda
 ```
-Remember that each time we use `pop()`, the item we were working with is no longer stored in the list.
+Remember that each time we use `#!py pop()`, the item we were working with is no longer stored in the list.

-??? tip "When to use `del` or `pop()`"
+??? tip "When to use `#!py del` or `#!py pop()`"
-	When you want to delete an item from a list	and not use that item in any way, use the `del` statement; if you want to use an item as you remove it, use the `pop()` method.
+	When you want to delete an item from a list	and not use that item in any way, use the `#!py del` statement; if you want to use an item as you remove it, use the `#!py pop()` method.

 #### Removing an Item by Value

 Sometimes you won't know the position of the value you want to remove from a list.
-If you only know the value of the item you want to remove, you can use the `remove()` method.
+If you only know the value of the item you want to remove, you can use the `#!py remove()` method.

-For example, let's say we want to remove the value `'ducati'` from the list of motorcycles:
+For example, let's say we want to remove the value `#!py 'ducati'` from the list of motorcycles:

 ```py linenums="1"
 motorcycles = ['honda', 'yamaha', 'suzuki', 'ducati']